How to apply for the Master Media Studies

 Copy of your Bachelor's degree certificate

 If you have not obtained your Bachelor diploma yet, we will consider your application anyhow.
 However, any offer made to you will be conditional.
 You will be allowed to submit your diploma (or graduation statement) later, ultimately 1 August.
+In this case you do need to upload your most recent transcript of records.

 - Translation of your diploma in English if the original is not in Dutch, English, French or German.